bevyengine/bevy/crates/bevy_ecs/README.md

 ## About

 Entity Component System is an architectural pattern using composition to provide greater flexibility.
+Using an ECS can provide a clean architecture by separating data and functionality.
+At the same time this separation can enable more cache friendly storage and thus allow for better performance.

 ### Main concepts